 Pinnacle is the world’s third largest producer of industrial wood pellets.
-With seven production facilities and a large industrial port terminal on the Pacific Coast of North America, Pinnacle is one of the only wood pellet suppliers with the scale and capability to serve major global utilities.
+With seven production facilities in Western Canada linked by rail to, ocean shipping terminals on the B.C. coast, as well as one production facility in Alabama with convenient access to ocean shipping via the U.S. Gulf Coast, Pinnacle is one of the only wood pellet suppliers with the scale and capability to serve major global utilities.
 Pinnacle is a trusted supplier of these utilities, which are expected to drive future growth in demand.
 Hawkins Wright, a leading, independent industry research body, forecasts that demand for industrial wood pellets will have a compound annual growth rate of 17.7% from 2016 through 2021.

-Pinnacle has established vertically-integrated operations throughout the western Canadian fibre basket from wood fibre procurement contracts through to shipping contracts with reputable shippers.
+Pinnacle has established vertically-integrated operations throughout the western Canadian and the U.S. southeastern fibre baskets from wood fibre procurement contracts through to shipping contracts with reputable shippers.
 Pinnacle’s operating flexibility, strategically located production facilities, terminal operations and constant focus on operational efficiency combine to create a cost advantage relative to competitors.
 The Company is a lowest-quartile cost supplier to rapidly growing markets in both Europe and Asia.

-Pinnacle has established a strong track record of developing, constructing, commissioning and operating new production facilities, and expanding / converting existing production facilities, on-time and on-budget.
-The Company’s most recent production facility development – Lavington – was completed in just 10 months, which was ahead of schedule, and capital costs were at the bottom end of the Company’s 4.0 x to 5.5 x capital cost to run-rate EBITDA target range.
-Pinnacle’s Entwistle production facility began commissioning in Q1 2018 and its Smithers production facility will commence production in Q4 2018, providing significant production growth.
+Pinnacle has established a strong track record of developing, constructing, commissioning and operating new production facilities, as well as expanding or converting existing production facilities, on-time and on-budget.
+The Company’s most recent production facility development – Entwistle – was completed in just 15 months, which was on schedule, and capital costs were at the mid-point of the Company’s 4.0 x to 5.5 x capital cost to run-rate EBITDA target range.
+Pinnacle’s newest production facility in Smithers, B.C. is scheduled to commence production in Q4 2018, providing further production growth.
 Several additional project development opportunities are currently being evaluated by Pinnacle.

 Pinnacle’s financial performance has improved significantly since Fiscal 2014, with growth in profitability exceeding top-line growth due to increased scale.
 Adjusted EBITDA has increased at a compound annual growth rate (CAGR) of 46% since Fiscal 2014, Adjusted Gross Margin has increased at a 35% CAGR, and Revenue has increased at a 13% CAGR (to year-end 2017).